Harry Potter (rugby union): Early life

 Potter was born in Wimbledon in the South London borough of Merton, England.
-Potter moved to Bristol in his youth before moving again, this time abroad to Melbourne, Victoria, Australia when he was 10-years-old.
+Potter moved to Bristol in his youth before moving again, this time abroad to Melbourne, Victoria, Australia when he was 10 years old.
 He played for Brighton Grammar School in his youth career.
+Contrary to popular belief, he was not named after the Harry Potter book series as that came out 6 months before his birth but his parents selected the name independently.

-Rugby career
+Club career

-Rebels

 In August 2019, Potter was announced to have been included in the full Melbourne Rebels squad for the 2020 season after playing with the Melbourne Rising in the National Rugby Championship.

-Leicester Tigers

 Potter signed for Premiership Rugby side Leicester Tigers ahead of the 2020–21 season.
 He made his debut on 22 August 2020 against Bath at Welford Road.
-He started the 2022 Premiership Rugby final as Tigers beat Saracens 15-12.
+He started the 2022 Premiership Rugby final as Tigers beat Saracens 15–12.
+On 25 May 2023, it was announced that Potter had left Leicester to pursue an opportunity in Australia.
+On 1 June 2023 he was confirmed as signing for Western Force.

+In July 2025, Potter signed with the New South Wales Waratahs on a two-year deal, beginning in the 2026 season.

+International career

+In October 2024, Potter was named in the Australia squad for Autumn Nations Series by head coach Joe Schmidt.
+In November 2024, he went to make his debut against Scotland, scoring a try as his side went on to lose 27–13.